Corporate Finance UAE

 What to check

-LCs carry banking fees: issuance fees (typically 0.15 to 0.5% of the LC value), amendment fees, and utilisation charges.
+LCs carry banking fees: issuance fees (banking fee range disclosed in the LC agreement and the issuing bank's fee schedule), amendment fees, and utilisation charges.
 For large LCs on extended terms, these costs are material.
 The all-in cost should be compared to alternative financing arrangements before choosing this structure.

 An LC is a precision instrument — it works well when the documentation is correct and the parties understand their obligations.
 When documents do not comply with LC terms, payment can be refused by the issuing bank even if goods have been delivered correctly.
 Document discipline — ensuring every field in every shipping document matches the LC exactly — is as important as the financial mechanics.